aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

 Experiment with:

 - **Better embeddings for KNN**: ResNet, ViT, CLIP, or domain-specific pretrained models
+- **Distance metrics**: Compare cosine vs Euclidean on your embeddings to find the best fit
 - **More training**: 10-20 epochs for AE/AE+GMM, 30-50+ for VAE/VAE+GMM
 - **GMM tuning**: Try `gmm_weight` values in [0.5, 0.9] and different `n_gmm` (match to data clusters)
 - **Custom architectures**: Design models for your specific data type (not generic examples)